adriangalbincea/windows_dot_net_version_checker/README.md

 # Windows .Net Version Checker
-This script does not work on machines with PowerShell older than 3.0.
-TLS issues.
+Adapted the script to work on PowerShell 2.0